Football clubs in Spain – Region by region

 Castilla–La Mancha

-Another large, but sparsely-populated region that covers much of Central Spain, Castilla–La Mancha is only home to one club of any real size and that’s Albacete who play in the Segunda Division.
+Another large, but sparsely populated region that covers much of Central Spain, Castilla–La Mancha is only home to one club of any real size.
+That’s Albacete, who play in the Segunda Division.
 You can easily reach the city by high-speed rail on the line between Madrid and Alicante.
-Third-tier clubs Guadalajara and Talavera de la Reina are also situated just outside the Comunidad de Madrid in Castilla–La Mancha.

 The Castilla–La Mancha clubs